Why do we have different document types available?

 Daily Diary

-It’s a way to capture the day-to-day experiences, interactions, and moments of discovery that make up a child’s educational journey.
+A Daily Diary allows educators to create a reflective journal of a child's learning.
+It's a way to capture the day-to-day experiences, interactions, and moments of discovery that make up a child's educational journey.
+These entries help you track progress over time and provide a meaningful reflection on the child's growth.

 Letter